Dharmabhāṇaka: Mahāyāna

 A 1307 Korean painting depicting Sadāprarudita rising in the air (upper right) after learning from Dharmodgata (center).

 In Mahāyāna Buddhism, the role of the dharmabhāṇaka became even more central, since they played an important role in the dissemination and promotion of the Mahāyāna sūtras.
 Indeed, according to David Drewes, dharmabhāṇakas might have been the "primary agents" of the spread of Mahāyāna Buddhism.

 Mahāyāna Dharma teachers initially spread Mahāyāna teachings through oral performance and their ability to memorize and eloquently teach Buddhism is highly valued and lauded in numerous Indian Mahāyāna texts.
 Numerous Mahāyāna sutras depict dharmabhāṇakas as learned individuals who memorize, recite and teach Mahāyāna sutras to their followers who travel together with them.
 According to Drewes:They also depict them as people who preach sutras to assemblies in monasteries and towns and in private homes.
 In their preaching they are depicted as taking questions from audiences, responding to hostile objections, and making an effort to speak in a dynamic, inspiring manner.
 They are often identified specifically as monks, but some passages obliquely suggest that they may sometimes have been nuns or laypeople.
 In scenarios predicting that Mahāyāna sutras will be revealed five hundred years after the Buddha’s death, the future revealers of sutras are often identified as dharmabhāṇakas, suggesting that they were often, perhaps typically, the authors of these texts.
 Dharmabhāṇakas are commonly depicted as choosing to be reborn in this world out of compassion for beings.
 As such dharmabhāṇakas don't just memorize and recite the sutras, but they are learned individuals who know how to teach the Dharma well to others, and can analyze, rephrase, elaborate on and interpret the teachings to suit their audiences.

 Some Mahāyāna sutras even state that dharmabhāṇakas have attained the state of being irreversible.
-Many sutras contain stories (jatakas or avadanas) of dharmabhāṇakas, including some of who are identified as the past life of a great Buddha like Shakyamuni or Amitayus.
+Many sutras contain stories (jatakas or avadanas) of dharmabhāṇakas, including some who are identified as the past life of a great Buddha like Shakyamuni or Amitayus.
 Mahāyāna sutras often teach devotion to dharmabhāṇakas and praise them in various ways.
 For example, the Sarvadharmāpravṛttinirdeśa contains a story about a dharmabhāṇaka that spent his time going from village to village teaching laypeople about the Dharma.
 The sutra praises this figure as a true Mahayanist, and contrasts him with forest monks who live in seclusion and barely interact with laypersons.

 Numerous sutras contain teachings on how to devotedly attend to dharmabhāṇakas.
 For example, the Ratnamega sutra states:You should generate the idea that the spot of earth on which the preacher abides is a place of veneration (caitya); you should generate the idea that the preacher is a superior; you should generate the idea that [the preacher] is a good friend; you should generate the idea that the preacher is the teacher of the path.
 Seeing the preacher, [you should] generate happiness, faith, and jubilation.
 You should commend the preacher, saying “Wonderful!” repeatedly.